 When the Israelites now follow G-d ’s demand to attack Midian, they are not just seeking revenge, nor are they just flexing their new-found muscle as a successful warrior nation, practicing for the conquest of Zion.
 They are waging war, on a grander scale than his ancestor Shimon’s against Shechem, to eliminate a genetic threat to the Israel’s purity and integrity and protect the continuity of the Jews’ entire evolutionary project.
 Nor are they waging an unprovoked war of imperial aggression.
 It is a pre-emptive strike against a deliberate campaign of cultural sedition, an existential threat of assimilation to idolatry, orchestrated by their enemies, Midian and Moab.
 Thus G-d tells the Jews to both “bind” them [צָר֖וֹר] and “defeat” them [וְהִכִּיתֶ֖ם].
 (Num 25:17)

 ACT II: APPORTIONING THE PROMISED LAND BY LEGACY AND LOTTERY

 Moses and Eleazar take a census of the tribes so they can divvy up the Promised Land once they occupy it.
 In an extended passage, the Torah details the count and genealogy of each of the tribes and explains how the land will be divided proportionately by tribe (except the Levites) but by lot for individual families.

-In other words, those who lacked merit perished.
-G-d ’s Finger has still stirred the pot of selection and reward of the generations, even before they take the census.
+In other words, those who lacked fidelity to the cause perished.
+G-d ’s Finger still stirred the pot of selection and reward of the generations through the years in the wilderness, even before they take the census.
 As we shall see, even in this actuarial exercise He is still tampering, though in a furtive way.
 Individual families within the tribes get their allocations of land through a lottery.
-Its full significance of which emerges in the next act.
+Its full significance emerges in the next act.